Braves vs. Rays Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 85 hits with 16 doubles, two triples, 29 home runs and 54 walks.
-He has driven in 70 runs with one stolen base.
+- Matt Olson has 86 hits with 16 doubles, two triples, 29 home runs, 54 walks and 71 RBI.
+He's also stolen one base.

-- Olson heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .333 with a double, a home run, four walks and two RBI.
+- Olson brings a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .278 with a home run, four walks and three RBI.

 Olson Recent Games